Woh Toh Hai Albelaa: 18 years later

 Time passes by, Saroj still holds a grudge against Indrani and her family for the insult.
 Indrani and Balwant’s eldest daughter, Sayuri, is a professor.
 Whereas Krishna (Kanha) is a blogger.
 Sayuri hates Kanha because she holds him responsible for their families feuding.
-Saroj and Dhanraj’s eldest son and Kanha’s older brother, Chiranjeev (Chiru) loves Sayuri and the two want to get married.
+Saroj and Dhanraj’s eldest son and Kanha’s older brother, Chiranjeev (Chiru) is in love with Sayuri and the two want to get married.
 They succeed in convincing their families, especially Saroj, and receive their blessings.
 The wedding preparations begin on a good note, but unfortunately, Chiru meets with an accident and dies on the wedding day.
 Saroj wrongfully blames both Sayuri and Kanha for Chiru's death.
-Furthermore, Kanha marries Sayuri in order to fulfill the promise that he made to Chiru, which is to always take care of Sayuri.
+Furthermore, Kanha marries Sayuri in order to fulfill the promise that he made to Chiru, which was to always take care of Sayuri.

 Both Kanha and Sayuri are unable to accept each other, and neither does Saroj want to accept Sayuri as her daughter-in-law.
-Kanha's former love, Anjali Malhotra, tries to create problems between Kanha and Sayuri because of her obsession.
+Kanha's former lover, Anjali Malhotra, tries to create problems between Kanha and Sayuri because of her obsession.
 Manipulated by the latter, Saroj agrees to help her.
-In the meantime, Kanha and Sayuri become friends and grow closer, thus their budding romance.
+In the meantime, Kanha and Sayuri become friends and grow closer.
 They gradually fall in love but Sayuri refuses to accept her feelings and leaves for her home.
 Anjali begins to do things her way and ends up gravely injuring Saroj.
 Despite the treatment she receives from Saroj, Sayuri donates her blood to save her life, but instead of being grateful, Saroj is rather repulsed by having Sayuri’s blood in her, to which Kanha reprimands her.
 Anjali is exposed for harming Saroj and leaves for good.
 Sayuri returns and consummates her marriage with Kanha.

 Saroj, still refusing to accept Sayuri, has a change of heart when Sayuri reveals her pregnancy, to which she rejoices.
 Kanha's younger brother, Nakul, and Sayuri's younger sister, Rashmi confess their love for each other and wish to get married.
 Saroj accepts their relationship, after which Nakul and Rashmi get engaged.
 With Sayuri’s position in the household and pregnancy, Rashmi starts feeling insecure and grows jealous of the latter.
 As shown to the fourth wall, Rashmi’s insecurities and jealousy result in her being frustrated at how situations favour Sayuri, yet put her in a bad light.
-This causes Rashmi to not only have outbursts, but she grows to hate both Sayuri and Kanha, thus begins her plotting phase.
+This causes Rashmi to not only have outbursts, but she grows to hate both Sayuri and Kanha, thus beginning her plotting phase.